Navoditamathur/Navoditamathur.github.io/_portfolio/Research-Tumor-Segmentation.md

 Conclusion:
 ------
 In this project, we proposed a novel Swin-UNETR based model for brain tumor segmentation, integrating a 3D Swin Transformer backbone with a spatial attention mechanism and squeeze-and-excitation (SE) modules.
-The model demonstrated significant improvements over the traditional U-Net architecture, achieving a Dice score of 0.88 on the BraTS dataset, outperforming the baseline by a wide margin.
+The model demonstrated significant improvements over the traditional U-Net architecture, achieving a Dice score of 0.88 on the BraTS dataset.

 The combination of long-range dependency capture through the Swin Transformer and the spatial attention mechanism proved effective for accurately segmenting complex tumor structures.
 Future work may focus on optimizing the architecture for other medical image segmentation tasks and further improving computational efficiency for real-time clinical applications.